 The City benefits from a strong jurisdiction and region-wide network of housing and community development partners, such as the County and the CoC.
 To improve intergovernmental and private sector cooperation, the City continues to participate with other local jurisdictions and developers in sharing information and resources.
-Collaborative efforts include regular quarterly meetings among the entitlement jurisdictions and coordination on project management for projects funded by multiple jurisdictions.
-One example is the planned FY2018 Hope's Corner, Inc. facility improvements project which has obtained funding from the County, allowing for collaborative efforts with local partners to continue.
+Collaborative efforts include regular quarterly meetings among the entitlement jurisdictions, and coordination on project management for projects funded by multiple jurisdictions.

-Program Specific Requirements AP-90 Program Specific Requirements - 91.220(I)(1,2,4)
+Program Specific Requirements

+AP-90 Program Specific Requirements - 91.220(I)(1,2,4)